jackbrucesimpson/VisCount/README.md

 `Species` | Second factor in data
 `Individual` | Third factor in data

-Please note that the order you write this in is important - while you can vary the number of factors based on how many are present in your dataset, the factors you name must always come last when you run the program, even if there are none.
+Please note that the order you write this command in is important - while you can vary the number of factors based on how many are present in your dataset, the factors you name must always come last when you run the program, even if there are none.

 ## Factors